ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_migration.md

 The native providers share common code and their behavior is similar.
 For more information, see [Key Protect: Using the key management interoperability protocol (KMIP)](/docs/key-protect?topic=key-protect-kmip&interface=ui).

-The support of native KMIP providers is not available for the [Hyper Protect Crypto Services](/docs/hs-crypto) offering of {{site.data.keyword.cloud_notm}}.
-{: important}

 ## Migrating to the new KMIP provider
 {: #kmip_migration-environment}

 If you already use the KMIP for VMware provider, switch to the new key provider for improved performance:
 1. Go to `https://cloud.ibm.com/infrastructure/vmware-solutions/console/instances/kmip`.
 2. Select your existing KMIP for VMware instance and note the Key Manager instance name.
-3. Go to `https://cloud.ibm.com/resources`, expand **Security**, and choose the Key Manager instance from step 2.
+3. Go to `https://cloud.ibm.com/resources`, expand **Security**.
+For Hyper Protect Crypto Services (HPCS), you must provision a new Key Protect Single Tenant instance to replace the HPCS instance.
+For Key Protect, choose the Key Manager instance from step 2.

      To implement this step, your account needs certain privileges.
 Complete the following steps to check your account privilege:
      1. In the console, **Manage** > **Access (IAM)** > **Users**.